*INFORMATION FOR THE 2020-2021 APPLICATION SUBJECT TO CHANGE*

-Final Deadline for Distinction and Prize Competition: February 11th, 2019
+Final Deadline for Distinction and Prize Competition: February 8, 2021 by 11:59pm PST

-After submitting an application, applicants should closely review emails from Academic Honors and Fellowships for notifications regarding status of distinction, follow-up for prize nominations, and collecting a medallion for Commencement at the beginning of May.
+After submitting an application, students should closely review emails from Academic Honors and Fellowships for notifications regarding their application status, follow-up for prize nominations, and instructions for receiving a medallion at the beginning of May.